-Keep an eye on the weather reports: as late as the month of May heavy rain can fall, as was the case in 2015 when several hikers were trapped when the river that flows through the gorge flooded its banks.
-Reliable mountain footwear and clothing must be worn.
+Keep an eye on the weather reports: as late as the month of May, heavy rain can fall and hikers have become trapped in the past, when the river that flows through the gorge flooded its banks.
+Reliable mountain footwear and clothing are musts.
 Carry plenty of water and some food.
-You should also carry a compass and think twice about continuing if mist descends.
-From the saddle to the summit there can be fierce winds and care should be taken.
-For more information visit www.west-crete.com/gingilos.htm.
+You should also carry a compass or GPS and think twice about continuing if mist descends.
+From the saddle to the summit, there can be fierce winds and care should be taken.
+For more details visit www.west-crete.com/gingilos.htm.
 And remember: you don’t have to go all the way…

-Crete’s long northern and southern coasts are boxed off by short east and west shorelines, resulting in a range of sea conditions that lend themselves to all sorts of water sports.
+Crete’s long northern and southern coasts are bookended by short eastern and western shorelines, resulting in a range of sea conditions that lend themselves to all sorts of water sports.

 Diving & Snorkelling

-The most popular region for diving is Crete’s north coast, where accessibility and sea conditions are more favourable, but many diving outfits also operate on south coast sites where there is a distinct upping of the ante on diving’s sense of adventure.
+The most popular region for diving is Crete’s north coast, where accessibility and sea conditions are more favourable.
+Many diving outfits also operate on south coast sites, where there is a distinct upping of the ante on diving’s sense of adventure.

 Some of the more interesting, easy snorkelling is around the sunken city of Olous near Elounda, which can be accessed from the shore.
 Bali and Panormo, Ammoudara and Malia, Plakias and Paleohora are popular diving sites.